kbuzsaki/zdefense/reports/week2.md

 - Created a z80 assembly program that: reads keyboard input, changes border color, changes screen color, and prints ascii to the screen.
 - Created simple etchasketch-style program that paints entire cells at a time.
+- Attempted to create lines on screen, goal is to try to paint a box with lines, can draw a single line using ROM routine so far.

 ### Plans for next week